-Our inventory balance represented 37.2% of our total assets exclusive of operating lease right-of-use assets, goodwill and trade name as of January 30, 2021.
+Our inventory balance represented 53.3% of our total assets exclusive of operating lease right-of-use assets, goodwill and trade name as of January 29, 2022.
 Efficient inventory management is a key component of our profitability and ability to generate revenue.
 To be successful, we must maintain sufficient inventory levels and an appropriate product mix to meet our customers' demands without allowing those levels to increase to such an extent that the costs to store and hold the goods adversely impact our results of operations.
 If our buying decisions do not accurately correspond to customer preferences, if we inappropriately price products or if our expectations about customer spending levels are inaccurate, we may have to take unanticipated markdowns to dispose of any excess inventory, which could have a material adverse effect on our business, financial condition and results of operations.
 We continue to focus on ways to reduce these risks, but we cannot ensure that we will be successful in our inventory management.
+If we are not successful in managing our inventory balances, it could have a material adverse effect on our business, financial condition and results of operation our business, financial condition and results of our inventory management.
 If we are not successful in managing our inventory balances, it could have a material adverse effect on our business, financial condition and results of operations.